-- Wild male gorillas weigh between 300 and 500 pounds on average and females weigh between 150 and 250 pounds.
+- Wild male gorillas weigh between 300 and 500 pounds on average, and females weigh between 150 and 250 pounds.

-- When male gorillas reach a certain level of maturity, generally 12 years of age, they start moving in to a new category called the silverbacks.
+- When male gorillas reach a certain level of maturity, generally 12 years of age, they start moving into a new category called the silverbacks.

 - Gorillas are primarily herbivores.
 There is some variation in diet amongst the different gorilla subspecies, but their diets typically include foliage, fruit, and other plant material.

 Gorillas are the world’s largest living primate species weighing in at a maximum of 860 pounds!
 You can learn more about the world’s largest gorilla here.
 These are definitely very big creatures, but does their strength match their size?
-At first glance, a gorilla’s muscular build would suggest yes, they are very strong, especially when it comes to the silverback gorilla strength.
+At first glance, a gorilla’s muscular build would suggest yes, that they are very strong, especially when it comes to the silverback gorilla strength.
 But how strong is a gorilla?
 This article will investigate how gorillas maintain their incredible size and strength and will ask: how strong are gorillas?

 How a Gorilla’s Body Adds to their Strength

-When male gorillas reach a certain level of maturity, generally 12 years of age, they start moving in to a new category called the silverbacks.
+When male gorillas reach a certain level of maturity, generally 12 years of age, they start moving into a new category called the silverbacks.
 Obviously, they are named this because of the silver coloration on their back.
-Because of their age the silverback gorilla’s strength is generally stronger than the younger and much older apes in an area.
+Because of their age, the silverback gorilla’s strength is generally stronger than the younger and much older apes in an area.

 Gorillas have adaptations for quadrupedal locomotion, which is walking on four limbs.
-As a result, gorillas have joints capable of stable terrestrial movement, and very muscular hindlimbs for weight-bearing and propulsion.
+As a result, gorillas have joints capable of stable terrestrial movement and very muscular hindlimbs for weight-bearing and propulsion.
 Both orangutans and gorillas in these examples demonstrate how everyday functionality affects structure over time.
-The way they walk therefore has greatly influenced their musculature and how strong gorillas are.
+The way they walk, therefore, has greatly influenced their musculature and how strong gorillas are.
 Click for more on functional adaptations in gorillas.

 What do Gorillas Eat to Get So Strong?

 Gorillas must eat a lot of meat to fuel such size and strength, right?
 Surprisingly, gorillas are primarily herbivores.
 There is some variation in diet amongst the different gorilla subspecies, but their diets typically include foliage, fruit, and other plant material.
-The leaves and foliage that gorillas rely on are low in nutrients so the must eat a large volume to meet their needs.
+The leaves and foliage that gorillas rely on are low in nutrients, so they must eat a large volume to meet their needs.
 Eastern and western lowland gorillas also occasionally eat ants and termites.